-During this two-week robotics summer course, students will go on a journey; one that begins with learning the basic theory of robotics and ends with building and controlling robots with advanced behaviours.
-Robotics skills taught include moving, turning, line detection, line following and obstacle avoidance, ensuring students are well-equipped for future study in the discipline.
+During this two-week Robotics Summer School, students go on a journey: one that begins with learning the basic theory of Robotics and ends with building and controlling robots with advanced behaviours.
+Robotics skills taught include moving, turning, line detection, line following and obstacle avoidance, ensuring students are well equipped for future study in the discipline.

-Fundamental areas of robotics will be explored, including working with Raspberry Pi single board computers and learning how to use the Python programming language.
-The course will culminate with students programming robots to navigate a 3D maze, showcasing their impressive range of acquired skills throughout the programme.
+Students explore fundamental areas of Robotics, including working with Raspberry Pi single board computers, and learning how to use the Python programming language.
+The course culminates with students programming robots to navigate a 3D maze, showcasing their impressive range of skills acquired throughout the programme.

-Students will learn in classes of no more than 10 students and will be led by a teacher with a wealth of experience in the field of robotics.
+Students learn in classes of no more than 8 students and are led by a teacher with a wealth of experience in the field of Robotics.

 By the end of this course, students will have:

 The table below gives an indication of the subject areas that will be covered in each day’s lecture and seminar.
 Although every effort has been made to ensure accuracy, please note that topics and timings may be subject to change.

 |Monday||Lesson 1: Welcome to Robotics, introductions and ambitions||Lesson 15: PID and calibration|

 |Lesson 2: Setting up the environment and accessing the Raspberry Pi||Lesson 16: Manoeuvres and mazes|